brownan/abbott/README.rst

   deferreds.
 No locks or unexpected state mutations that come with threads!
 * Persistent data / config files for plugins
 * Automatically reconnects when disconnected
+* Well-commented code and clear, well-defined separation between layers of abstraction. (well, it could always be better, but I think it's pretty good)

 Requirements
 ------------